Georgios Donis: Al-Hilal

-Al-Sharjah
+Sharjah

-On 28 July 2016, he was appointed as the new manager of Al-Sharjah in UAE, signing a contract until the summer of 2018.
+On 28 July 2016, he was appointed as the new manager of UAE club Sharjah, signing a contract until the summer of 2018.

 Second spell in APOEL

-On 28 July 2017, Donis signed a contract until the end of the 2017–18 season with the reigning Cypriot champions APOEL, replacing Mario Been who had been sacked by APOEL following a 1–0 away European defeat to Viitorul Constanta.
-On 23 March 2018, APOEL have sacked Donis, and have replaced him with 40-year-old Portuguese manager Bruno Baltazar.
-The last straw seemed to be APOEL's recent 4–2 away defeat against Apollon Limassol, which saw APOEL fall out of first place in the Cypriot First Division.
-Expectations have become quite high at APOEL in recent years.
-The Nicosia giants have won the Cypriot First Division the last 5 seasons, and 7 of the last 9 campaigns.
-With that domestic run now in jeopardy, APOEL have made the move to replace Donis with the Portuguese coach.
+On 28 July 2017, Donis signed a contract until the end of the 2017–18 season with the reigning Cypriot champions APOEL, replacing Mario Been, who had been sacked by APOEL following a 1–0 away European defeat to Viitorul Constanta.
+On 23 March 2018, APOEL sacked Donis, and replaced him with 40-year-old Portuguese manager Bruno Baltazar.
+The last straw was APOEL's recent 4–2 away defeat against Apollon Limassol, which saw APOEL fall out of first place in the Cypriot First Division.
+Expectations had become quite high at APOEL in recent years.
+The Nicosia giants have won the Cypriot First Division the last five seasons, and seven of the last nine campaigns.
+With that domestic run now in jeopardy, APOEL made the move to replace Donis with the Portuguese coach.